RT-TL/itemcatalog/README.md

 # Udacity Item Catalog

 The item catalog allows to CRUD items based on social login via Facebook or Google.
 It is build with Python, HTML/CSS frontend, JavaScript and runs in a vagrant virtual machine.
+Database is running on PostgreSQL

 ## Table of contents